Ayodaniel23/Portfolio/README.md

-# Portfolio Template

-## Introduction
+## Download the Template

-This is a customizable portfolio template built with Bootstrap.
+To download the template, click [here](http://ayodaniel23.github.io/portfolio-zip/Portfolio.zip).

 ## Installation

-1. Download the template.
+1. Download and extract the ZIP file.
-2. Extract the files.
-3. Open `index.html` in your browser to view the template.
+2. Open `index.html` in your browser to view the template.

 ## Customization

 - CSS is located in `assets/css/custom.css`.
 - JS is located in `assets/js/custom.js`.
 - Bootstrap files are in `bootstrap/`.

 ## License

 This template is licensed under the [MIT License](LICENSE.md).